Nord Lead: Nord Lead 4

 In 2013 Clavia announced the Nord Lead 4 at the annual Musikmesse show in Germany.
 The new variant boasts an updated sound engine, new filter sections and a "True Voice Unison" mode which can support up to 4 oscillators simultaneously.
 Furthermore, similar to the Nord Wave, the Lead 4 has a dedicated FX section featuring reverb, delay, crush and distortion.
 The ability to quickly edit sounds whilst performing live is made possible as a result of the new "variation" controls in which the user can map up to 7 control parameters per program.
 Also similar to the Nord Wave, the Lead 4 supports MIDI I/O over USB 2.0.

 Nord Lead A1

-At NAMM 2014, Clavia announced the Nord Lead A1.
+At the 2014 NAMM Show, Clavia announced the Nord Lead A1.
 The model attempts to make the Nord Lead line accessible to a wider user base, with a new oscillator interface and numerous enhancements intended to facilitate quick and creative sound design.